mshodge/youshallnotpassport/Twitter_FAQ.md

 </details>

 <details>
-<summary>Your tweet says the service is online but I keep getting System Busy, what
+<summary>Your tweet says the service is online, but I keep getting System Busy, what
 do I do?</summary>
 <br>
 <blockquote>
 That means the service is online but many people are trying to access it.
-Keep refreshing and you should hopefully get through and be able to book an appointment.
+Keep refreshing, and you should hopefully get through and be able to book an appointment.
 </blockquote>
 <br><br>